Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 # Introduction # {#Introduction}

-   This document describes a specification for ingesting
+   This document presents a specification for ingesting
    encoded media content from an ingest source such as a
    live video encoder, towards distributed media processing entities.
-   Examples of such media processing entities include media packagers,
-   [=Publishing point=]s, streaming origins and content delivery networks.
+Examples of such media processing entities include media packagers, streaming origins and content delivery networks.
+The structure setup by these media processing entities for ingest is sometimes referred to as a [=Publishing point=] that is used to receive the contents of a live stream event.
    The combination of ingest sources and distributed media processing entities
    is common in practical video streaming deployments.